davestaxcp/CounterpartyTimeline2023/README.md

 - CrystalsCraft by EverdreamSoft 2018 - https://orbexplorer.com/collection/eCry

-- The Augmentor's Game - seen on SharkTank - https://steemit.com/games/@tonylondon/the-augmentor-s-game - GENOFLIGHT as Augmentor card but also in SOG - playable in SOG!
+- The Augmentor's Game - seen on SharkTank - https://steemit.com/games/@tonylondon/the-augmentor-s-game - GENOFLIGHT as Augmentor card but also in SOG - playable in SOG! - issued by? https://xchain.io/address/1Rjkk2nrfmFbYN3fvxkdsEQi6QtJPnWKS

 - Rare Ordinal Directory and searching for the first XCP asset to use an Ordinal Description